carlocamilloni/Structural-Bioinformatics/README.md

 ### The main topics covered are:

 1. Structures visualisation and analysis
-2. Molecular Dynamics simulations
+2. Molecular dynamics simulations
-3. Biomolecules Structure Prediction and Protein Design
+3. Biomolecules structure prediction and design

 ### The repository is organised as follow: